zincsearch/zincsearch/CONTRIBUTING.md

 ```
 Multi-arch build

-In order to build multi-srach builds you will need [buildx](https://docs.docker.com/buildx/working-with-buildx/) installed.
+In order to build multi-arch builds you will need [buildx](https://docs.docker.com/buildx/working-with-buildx/) installed.
 You will need to pass the platform flag for the platform that you want to build.

 ```shell
 docker buildx build --platform linux/amd64 --tag zinc:latest-linux-amd64 . -f Dockerfile.hub